acemod/ACE3/docs/wiki/framework/missile-guidance-framework.md

 ## 3. How it all ties together

 The system is executed in a linear series of calls to each step of the process, and feeding back the return from that step to the next step.
-Execution is conducted using Locking -> Seeker -> Profile, iteratively every frame of execution.
+Execution is conducted using Seeker -> Profile -> Navigation, iteratively every frame of execution.
 Flight times are adjusted to `accTime` values and FPS lag, giving consistent flight.

-On each step of execution, a target specification array `[targetObj, targetPos]` is passed to the locking type, which then will return a possible modified target array.
-Next, this modified data is passed to the seeker type - which then, in turn, returns a position vector to the current "seeked" target position (ASL).
-Last, this target position is passed to the attack profile, which then returns an "adjusted attack position" (ASL), which is the location the missile should *currently* be homing on for flight.
+On each step of execution, the seeker finds and returns the position of its target (ASL) and, optionally, sets target data specifying the target's direction from the missile, range, velocity and acceleration (if able).
+Then, this data is passed to the attack profile, which then returns an "adjusted attack position" (ASL), which is the location the missile should *currently* be homing on for flight.
+Finally, the navigation system processes the seeker's data about the target and returns a "Commanded Acceleration" vector which the missile attempts to satisfy.

 In the simplest sense, the entire system provides the flight trajectory of the missile homing directly on the "adjusted attack position"; thus, an attack profile would ajust this position to direct the missile.
 For example, top down attacks return the adjusted attack position high above the target, until entering their terminal stages, which then changes the position to be directly on top of the target - thus "walking the missile" along its flight path and to the impact.